 Tenants looking for longer leases generally prefer unfurnished apartments.
 Renting for an extended period of time is more convenient because, if you own your furniture you surely know all the bother that comes with having to transfer it when you shift.
 As most landlords like the stability that comes with dependable tenants, this is also an excellent method to save a little extra money when renting and you might use it to negotiate a cheaper rent.

-You can add your own touches, the interior decoration preferences of the landlord may not be your style.
+You can add your own touches, but the interior decoration preferences of the landlord may not be your style.
 As just a result, if you’re renting an unfurnished property, you can arrange and position your items any way you like.
 Not to mention the peace of mind that comes with having your own furniture, as you never know what the previous tenants might have done to the mattress.

 Unfurnished property: cons

 If you don’t already have your own furnishing you’ll need to adjust your budget to account for this extra cost.
 For the first renters, it could be particularly expensive since you already have to shoulder the cost of the deposit.
 Although you can find affordable furniture at flea markets and finding a good deal can take a lot of time.
 Even if you already have the essentials, you can discover that you still require additional chairs or a sofa.
 So, consider your choices before renting an unfurnished place as this hidden fee can balance any potential savings.